-- 4.1.
-In order to facilitate the HKFE and SEHK in monitoring market activities, Sections 6(1) and 6(1A) of the Rules require a person holding or controlling a reportable position to notify the recognized exchange company of that reportable position in writing. - 4.2.
-Reporting levels for futures contracts and stock options contracts are specified in Schedule 1 and Schedule 2 of the Rules respectively.
-Reporting levels for futures contracts are calculated based on the number of contracts held or controlled for a contract period (e.g. a contract month or contract week) or series while the reporting levels for stock options contracts are calculated based on the number of contracts held or controlled in an expiry month.
+4.1.
+In order to facilitate the HKFE and SEHK in monitoring market activities, Section 6(1) of the Rules requires a person holding or controlling a reportable position to notify the recognized exchange company of that reportable position in writing.

+- 4.2.
+Reportable positions for futures contracts and stock options contracts are specified in Schedule 1 and Schedule 2 of the Rules respectively.
+Similar to the prescribed limits, the reportable positions for futures contracts are calculated based on the number of contracts held or controlled for a contract month or series while the reportable positions for stock options contracts are calculated based on the number of contracts held or controlled in an expiry month. - 4.3.
+The aggregation requirements as mentioned in paragraphs 2.6 and 2.7 above equally apply to the reportable positions for futures contracts and stock options contracts.